 Bindings: Bindings allow for the release of the heel for touring up and locking down for the downhill runs.
 There are basically two types: Frame Bindings and Tech bindings.

 - Frame bindings are almost the same as regular downhill bindings, but the toe and heel pieces are connected by a rail or frame to allow for a walking mode.
 Frame bindings have a release value setting which is similar to an ISO Din release.
 These need to be set for your weight and ski ability.
-Frame bindings are user friendly but typically heavier than Tech Bindings.
+Frame bindings are user-friendly but typically heavier than Tech Bindings.

 - Tech Bindings use metal pins to hold the toes and heel of the boot in place.
 Tech compatible alpine touring boots are required for this set-up.
 They can be fiddlier to use if you aren’t familiar with them, but the advantage is that they are a lightweight system and can save almost a kilo of weight.
-Tech binding also operate with a release value which needs to be set for weight and skier ability.
+Tech binding also operate with a release value that needs to be set for weight and skier ability.

-Boots: Alpine Touring Ski Boots are designed for comfort, warmth and performance with an ability to be switched between a walk mode and a downhill mode.
+Boots: Alpine Touring Ski Boots are designed for comfort, warmth, and performance with the ability to be switched between a walk mode and a downhill mode.
 Typically, AT boots will have a more grippy or lugged sole.
-They have two modes, walk and downhill.
+They have two modes, walk, and downhill.
 When touring up track they are put in walk mode which allows the upper cuff to have a range of motion.
 When heading downhill the boot gets locked into downhill mode which gives a forward lean and rigidity to the boot much like a normal downhill ski boot.
 If you have Tech bindings the AT boot must be pin-compatible (almost all are).

 Splitboards: If you are a rider and proficient on a snowboard, the backcountry touring version is called a splitboard.
-This is a snowboard that can be split to make two ski type platforms for touring on the uphill ascent.
+This is a snowboard that can be split to make two ski-type platforms for touring on the uphill ascent.
 The bindings have two positions and can be switched depending on whether you are climbing or descending.
 Split boards also use climbing skins for the ascent.
 For the downhill, the board is reassembled or joined to be in snowboard (ride) mode.
 If you are new to this system, you will need to practice the transitions of switching the board from touring to riding and back again.
 Your enjoyment will be vastly greater if you are efficient and practiced with this transition.

 Climbing Skins: These are adhesive nylon or mohair skins that are attached to the base of the ski or splitboard.
 They slide forward on the snow and grip to prevent sliding back.
 This enables you to climb angled terrain in the snow.
 Skins are cut to fit for length and width on skis and boards.
 Used for ascending and taken off for descending.
 Please make sure that your skins are properly fit to your skis or splitboard before arriving on the program.